 A friend of mine went through a course on anabolic steroids because he thought girls would like him more.

-He developed his cycle with the help of someone more experienced than he.
+He developed his cycle with the help of someone more experienced than him.
 I saw him every two or three days when I was buying him weed.

 He started out as an ordinary construction worker in his early 20s.
 Very healthy.
 He hasn’t had roids in a while.
 After the first few days, he said he felt energetic and less tired.
 Nothing else.